 Choosing a vehicle

 If you already own a vehicle and you are looking for a caravan you will need to check what the maximum towing capacity of your vehicle is.
-There is a maximum unbraked towing capacity of 750kg, but if the caravan has its own brakes then the towing capacity will be as high as 3500kg.
+Most manufacturers limit their maximum unbraked towing capacity to 750kg, but if the caravan has its own brakes then it could be much heavier.
+A trailer up to 3500kg is still considered a light trailer, but brakes are mandatory above 2001kg.
 There’s more information about this in our complete guide to towing a trailer, including weight calculations.

 If you already have a caravan and are looking for a vehicle you will need to check the vehicle’s towing capacity.
 If it doesn’t have a tow bar fitted, budget for the purchase and installation of the bar or tow hitch.